vikfroberg/dotfiles/gist/ivar.md

 # Ivar

+## Routing with Albert
+- Routing on matching first path?
+- Should every page be runnable by itself (how to approach graph and routing)
+- Animation between routes is the hard part
+- Move Main to root

+- Actor model

+## ...
+- Skriva test case innan impl så man kan testa olika lösningar, framförallt när man skapar arkitetur.

 ## Ux improv
 * When clicking on a circle (alpha) in the kernel, expand that alpha in area of concern view
 * Let the card view cover header